sora7/kiririn-grabber/README.md

 -------

     -s, --site
-Site where you want to find (and load) pics
+Site where you want to find (and load) pics.
+If argument doesn't given it print list of booru grab awailable.

     -t, --tags
 List of tags you want to load.
-Note that this must be the LAST key
+Note that this must be the LAST key.

 Optional
 -------